GavinGeizer/GavinGeizer/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com) or check out my projects here on GitHub.
 I'm always open to collaborating on interesting projects and learning from others in the community.

 ### ⚠️ Note ⚠️
 Not all of my projects are on GitHub.
 Most work-in-progress projects are not public.
 However, I'm happy to share the code upon request.
 Feel free to reach out if you're interested in any of my work!
+Also please excuse the lack of commits, I removed a large amount of old repositories that I wasn't happy with and were in a unfinished state.

 Thanks for visiting my profile!